 Prescribed flux

 The prescribed flux corresponds in PAT to the solar radiation boundary conditions and is given by the variable hfbc.
 If there is no prescribed flux, hfbc must be set to 0, otherwise hfbc indicates the number of boundaries with prescribed flux.
 The solar irradiation data can be introduced as an exponential function, fluxin=1, or as discrete values, fluxin=3.
 There is also the possibility of computing the beam and diffuse irradiations internally by the Kumar’s model, fluxin=2.

+Since the code works with clock time, a previous conversion from clock time to solar time must be performed.
+This transformation requires the knowledge of the location given by the longitude (long) in degrees (positive to the east of the Prime Meridian) and the local standards to which local clocks are set given by the time zone (timezone) in hours from UTC and, when applicable, the daylight saving time (saving=1), otherwise (saving=0).

+To indicate that it will be considered the shaded zones, the logical variable shadow must to be set to .TRUE., otherwise it must be set to .FALSE.

 If fluxin=1, the irradiance is computed through the function